-Appendix H - Online safety incident reporting form
+Appendix I - Online safety incident reporting form

 Any member of the school community can raise a concern about an online safety incident.
 If you have witnessed or experienced an incident please complete the form below to help us to address the issue.
 It is important that you provide as much detail as possible.
-Once completed please hand this report to Mrs Leslie.
+Once completed please hand this report to XXXX.

+Name of person reporting incident:

+Signature:

-Name of person reporting incident: Signature: Date you are completing this form: Where did the incident take place: Inside sc hool? ol?
+Date you are completing this form:

+Where did the incident take place: Inside sch nool?
 Outside school?

-Date of incident(s): • Time of incident(s): Who was involved in the incident(s)?
-Full nam ull names and/or contact details Children/young people Staff member(s) Parent(s)/carer(s) Other, please specify Type of incident(s) (indicate as many as apply) Accessing age inappropriate websites, apps and social media Accessing someone else's account without permission Forwarding/spreading chain message threatening material Online bullying or harassment (cyber Posting material that will bring an individual or the school into disrepute Racist, sexist, homophobic, religious hate material Sexting/Child abuse images Delibe Deliberately bypassing security Grooming Hackir Hacking or spreading viruses Accessing, sharing or creating pornog images and media Acces Accessing and/or sharing terrorist material Accessing, sharing or creating violent and media Drug/b Drug/bomb making material Creating an account in someone else to bring them into disrepute Breach Breaching copyright regulations Other breach of acceptable use agreement, please specify
+Date of incident(s): 1

+Time of incident(s):

+Who was involved in the incident(s)?
+Full name Full names and/or contact details

+Children/young people

+Staff member(s)

+Parent(s)/carer(s)

+Other, please specify

+Type of incident(s) (indicate as many as apply)

+Accessing age inappropriate websites and social media s, apps apps Accessing someone else's account without permission

+Forwarding/spreading chain message threatening material s or Posting images without permission of all involved

+Online bullying or harassment (cyber bully ullying) Posting material that will bring an individual or the school into disrepute

+Racist, sexist, homophobic, religious or of hate material Online gambling

+Sexting/Child abuse images Deliberately bypassing security

+Grooming Hacking or spreading viruses

+Accessing, sharing or creating pornographic images and media Accessing and/or sharing terrorist material

+Accessing, sharing or creating violent image and media Drug/bomb making material

+Creating an account in someone else to bring them into disrepute 's name Breaching copyright regulations

+Other breach of acceptable use agree ement, plea ise spec cify

+Other breach of acceptable use agreement, please specify

+\M\bat wb on who re how? ·

+What, when, where, how?

+Full description of the fact that

-Full description of the incident What, when, where, how?
+Full description of the incident

 Name all social media involved Specify: Twitter, Facebook, Whatsapp, Snapchat, Instagram etc Evidence of the incident Specify any evidence available but do not attach.